LC-Linkous/reverse_engineering_notes/README.md

 #### Embedded

-An embedded system is specilaized type of computer system with a dedicated function.
-An embedded device typically has a comination of a computer processor, memory, and perhipheral interfacing (sometimes GPIO).
+An embedded system is specialized type of computer system with a dedicated function.
+An embedded device typically has a combination of a computer processor, memory, and peripheral interfacing (sometimes GPIO).
 These devices are often resource-constrained by design, making them well suited for low-cost, specific functions either individually or as part of a coordinated system.
-Some applications for this type of technology is  specific applications like IoT devices, medical devices, industrial controllers, and automotive systems.
+Some applications for this type of technology are specific applications like IoT devices, medical devices, industrial controllers, and automotive systems.

 These systems often use real-time operating systems or run bare-metal/base code with device or system dependent architectural constraints.